rchrd2/PortfolioTool/README.md

 You can also run tool.php from the command line.

-cd into the tool directory.
-Run the following command first:
-	> php tool.php -c example

-If that works you should have generated html in example/output, resized and copied images over into the output directory.
+Run the following command to generate the example site.
+This should generate html in example/output and resize and copy images over into the output directory.

+    php tool.php -c example

 Later you can try using the sync command to sync this to your server.
-But first make sure to modify the makefile to include the proper url:
+Make sure to add your server details to a config.

-	> php tool.php -c mysite -s
+    php tool.php -c mysite -s

-Add more configurations to config.php

 Sites using this tool